You are an Ecosystem: How Gut Microbiota Impact Human Health

 Since May 2018, I have been conducting research in a neuroimmunology lab for my senior thesis.
 I am studying how certain metabolites produced by gut microbes may worsen or alleviate multiple sclerosis (MS) disease progression by studying a mouse model of MS called experimental autoimmune encephalomyelitis (EAE).

-From Gut to Blood to Brain
+From gut to blood to brain

 You can learn a lot about an organism from its poop: what it eats, what microbes inhabit its intestines, and its overall state of health.
 Serum collection tells us levels of circulating inflammatory cytokines.
 16S bacterial rRNA sequencing of feces and serum enables us to determine which microbes are present in the gut, and whether enterotoxins (pathogenic bacterial products) may have entered the bloodstream.
 Antibody binding assays help quantify the levels of inflammation-associated protein biomarkers.
 Gut dysbiosis (discussed later) is suspected to contribute to MS, pointing to the impact of diet and gut microbes on immune and brain health.